Vaught-Hemingway Stadium/Hollingsworth Field

 In 2015, Jones assisted in coordinating a Rebel defense that returned four interceptions for touchdowns, including a pick-six by cornerback Tony Bridges in the Egg Bowl.
 The four pick-sixes tied a school record that dates back to 1938.
 In total, Ole Miss ranked second in the SEC with 15 interceptions and third with 23 turnovers throughout the 2015 season.

-Derrick Nix is in his ninth year as Ole Miss running backs coach and fifth as a member of Hugh Freezes staff.
+Derrick Nix is in his 10th year as Ole Miss’ running backs coach.

 At Ole Miss, Nix has tutored four of the most productive backs in school history in Dexter McCluster, Brandon Bolden, Jeff Scott and Jaylen Walton, while the Rebels have ranked top three in the SEC in rushing twice.